CodeWringer/ambersteel/documents/en/ruleset/rules.md

 #### Rune Carving (Arc)
 The ability to carve [magic runes](#runes).

+The level of this skill dictates the maximum [spell intensity](#spell-intensity) the carved rune can hold.

 #### Weapon smithing (Str)
 The ability to make weapons from metal.